Dialysis Access Management

-Vein mapping is performed to determine the diameter, length, and suitability of the superficial veins for placement of a dialysis access.
-At South Florida Advanced Access Care, we perform this procedure with venography using contrast dye.
+Vein mapping is performed to determine the diameter, length and suitability of the superficial veins for placement of a dialysis access.
+We perform this procedure with venography using contrast dye.

 Angioplasty, Stenting, and Fistula Salvage

-Many poorly functioning accesses suffer from stenosis, which is a blockage or narrowing in the access.
+Stenosis is a blockage or narrowing in the access.
 To open a stenosis, we may intervene with angioplasty and/or stent placement to improve blood flow.
-In angioplasty, a small balloon, mounted on a catheter, is inflated within the blood vessel, expanding the narrowed access.
+In angioplasty, a small balloon mounted on a catheter is inflated within the blood vessel, expanding the narrowed access.
 If necessary, we may also insert a metal stent to maintain even blood flow throughout the access.
-For arteriovenous (AV) fistulas that have not "matured" for optimal dialysis treatment, we can provide a series of angioplasty and/or stenting treatments to expand the access.
-This series of access interventions, performed over the course of a few weeks, is known as fistula salvage.
+For arteriovenous (AV) fistulas that have not “matured” for optimal dialysis treatment, we can provide a series of angioplasty and/or stenting treatments to expand the access.
+A fistula salvage is a series of access interventions performed over the course of a few weeks.

 Thrombectomy and Thrombolysis

 For a clotted access, we offer thrombectomy and thrombolysis to remove blood clots or “thrombi.”
 This can be done in a variety of ways, including:

 – Angioplasty to fix the cause of the clotting